Mobile; the pulse of digital transformation

 To maximise the marketing efforts of any business, we need to consider a multichannel marketing approach.
 This approach sees a marketer apply a single strategy across multiple channels or platforms.
-Therefore, giving your business the opportunity to engage potential customers in a way that is convenient to them.
+Therefore, giving your business the opportunity to engage potential customers in a way that is convenient for them.

 A multichannel approach means applying your efforts to all channels and measuring the results to see which are most effective.
 Mobile is one such channel and as the stats above show, if a business doesn’t have mobile as part of their strategy, they are missing out on this growing opportunity.

 Of course the more traditional routes or channels apply such as website, email, print, media, physical location and promotional events.
-But any marketer worth their weight in gold will do their research, apply it to their business and make the most of the channels that reach their consumers in a targeted and sustainable way.
+But any marketer worth their weight will do their research, apply it to their business and make the most of the channels that reach their consumers in a targeted and sustainable way.